-- 20) The Plaintiff had an agreement with Michael Overton, Administrator of Jackson County, that Jackson County would not use herbicide on the roadsides of Jackson County. - 21) The Plaintiff contacted Administrator Overton by e-mail on 6-22-15 and asked if the roadside spray truck the Plaintiff had seen was a County truck and requested the trade names of any herbicide or growth inhibitor that was being sprayed. - 22) Administrator Overton responded by e-mail on June 22, 2015 and informed the Plaintiff that Jackson County does not have a roadside spray program (though many county's do) and that the Plaintiff must have seen a MDOT truck. - 23) On June 23, 2015 the Plaintiff replied to Administrator Overton by e-mail and requested that he contact MDOT and find out what herbicides or growth inhibitors were being used. - 24) On June 24, 2015 Administrator Overton provided the Plaintiff with the MDOT Public Notice of their herbicide roadside spray program for the University Region comprising Clinton, Eaton, Hillsdale, Ingham, Jackson, Lenawee, Livingston, Monroe, Shiawassee, and Washtenaw Counties. (see Exhibit #1 MDOT Public Notice) - 25) MDOT claims this Public Notice published per Regulation 637 Act No. 451, Public Acts of 1994, as amended, gives MDOT the authority to spray herbicides containing 2,4-dichlorophenoxyacetic acid (known as 2, 4-D), Sulfometuron Methyl, Metsulfuron methyl, Imazapic, Aminopyralid, Imazapyr, Isopropylamine salt of Imazapyr, Glyphosate, Indaziflam, Aminocyclopyrachlor, Triclopyr, Triclopyr-2-butoxyethyl ester, Fluroxypyr, and Dicamba on our roadsides, individually or in combination. - 26) MDOT claims this Public Notice published per Regulation 637 Act No. 451, Public Acts of 1994, as amended, gives MDOT the authority to mix and spray adjuvants
+- On June 22, 2015 the Plaintiff was driving on US 127 by the I94 intersection and saw an Orange Road truck spraying herbicide on the roadsides. - 9) The Plaintiff had an agreement with Michael Overton, Administrator of Jackson County, that Jackson County would not use herbicide on the roadsides of Jackson County. - 10) The Plaintiff contacted Administrator Overton by e-mail on 6-22-15 and asked if the roadside spray truck the Plaintiff had seen was a County truck and requested the trade names of any herbicide or growth inhibitor that was being sprayed. - 11) Administrator Overton responded by e-mail on June 22, 2015 and informed the Plaintiff that Jackson County does not have a roadside spray program (though many county's do) and that the Plaintiff must have seen a MDOT truck. - 12) On June 23, 2015 the Plaintiff replied to Administrator Overton by e-mail and requested that he contact MDOT and find out what herbicides or growth inhibitors were being used. - 13) On June 24, 2015 Administrator Overton provided the Plaintiff with the MDOT Public Notice of their herbicide roadside spray program for the University Region comprising Clinton, Eaton, Hillsdale, Ingham, Jackson, Lenawee, Livingston, Monroe, Shiawassee, and Washtenaw Counties. (see Exhibit #1 - MDOT Public Notice) - 14) This Public Notice published per Regulation 637 Act No. 451, Public Acts of 1994, as amended, gives MDOT the authority to spray herbicides containing 2,4dichlorophenoxyacetic acid (known as 2, 4-D), Sulfometuron Methyl, Metsulfuron methyl, Imazapic, Aminopyralid, Imazapyr, Isopropylamine salt of Imazapyr, Glyphosate,

+Indaziflam, Aminocyclopyrachlor, Triclopyr, Triclopyr-2-butoxyethyl ester, Fluroxypyr, and Dicamba on our roadsides, individually or in combination.

-- Polyacrylamdide, Polysaccharidepolymers, Poly-1-p-Menthene, Nonionic, Ammonium sulfate, Methylated seed oil blend and emulsifiers, Limonene, Methylated vegetable oil, and Alkyl Hydroxpoly Oxyethlene on our roadsides, individually or in combination. - 27) The MDOT authorized product Roundup Pro Concentrate contains the active ingredient Glyphosate which was found to be "probably carcinogenic to humans" by WHO's International Agency for Research on Cancer (IARC) in March of 2015.
-Glyphosate was one of two active ingredients in Agent Orange. - 28) The MDOT authorized product Oust Extra contains the active ingredients Sulfometuron methyl and Metsulfuron.
+- 15) This Public Notice published per Regulation 637 Act No. 451, Public Acts of 1994, as amended, gives MDOT the authority to mix and spray adjuvants Polyacrylamdide, Polysaccharidepolymers, Poly-1-p-Menthene, Nonionic, Ammonium sulfate, Methylated seed oil blend and emulsifiers, Limonene, Methylated vegetable oil, and Alkyl Hydroxpoly Oxyethlene on our roadsides, individually or in combination. - 16) The MDOT authorized product Roundup Pro Concentrate contains the active ingredient Glyphosate which was found to be "probably carcinogenic to humans" by WHO's International Agency for Research on Cancer (IARC) in March of 2015.
+Glyphosate was one of two active ingredients in Agent Orange. - 17) The MDOT authorized product Oust Extra contains the active ingredients Sulfometuron methyl and Metsulfuron.
 Methyl Sulfometuron methyl is slightly toxic to freshwater fish.
 While the compound may not present a significant threat to adult aquatic organisms, the embryo hatch stage of fathead minnow may be at particular risk from the presence of the compound at a low concentration of 0.71 mg/l.
-And thousands of tree kills caused by Metsulfuron methyl have been documented In Australia. - 29) The MDOT authorized product Plateau contains the active ingredient Imazapic which is slightly toxic to fish, including rainbow trout and bluegill sunfish.
-Due to its persistence and mobility, imazapic has a moderate potential for ground water contamination. - 30) The MDOT authorized product Milestone contains the active ingredient Aminopyralid which degrades very slowly with a total system half life of 462 to 990 days in water and 31.5 to 533.2 days in soil.
+And thousands of tree kills caused by Metsulfuron methyl have been documented In Australia. - 18) The MDOT authorized product Plateau contains the active ingredient Imazapic which is slightly toxic to fish, including rainbow trout and bluegill sunfish.
+Due to its persistence and mobility, imazapic has a moderate potential for ground water contamination. - 19) The MDOT authorized product Milestone contains the active ingredient Aminopyralid which degrades very slowly with a total system half life of 462 to 990 days in water and

+31.5 to 533.2 days in soil.
 Because of its environmental persistence, Aminopyralid use was suspended by the British Government in 2008.